-Boxwood is a great way to add structure to your garden.
+Boxwood shrubs are a great way to add structure to your garden.
 A series of boxwood plants can be grown to create hedging.
 Alternatively single plants can be grown in selected positions to add a sense of definition to a space or area.

 Box plants are primarily grown for their foliage.
 This can vary between varieties, from dark blue-green shades to paler green colors.
 Some varieties even produce interesting variegated leaves.
-During the spring months the plants also produce small yellow- green flowers.
+During the spring months the boxwood shrub also produces small yellow- green flowers.

-Different sizes, shapes and varieties of box can be planted together to help create definition in a space.
+Different sizes, shapes and varieties of boxwood shrub can be planted together to help create definition in a space.
 Mixing different varieties is a great way to add interest to your space without diluting the effect with too many different plants.

 Box leaves can be toxic to cats, dogs, horses and humans if ingested.
 The foliage can also cause digestive problems and skin irritation.